Branding 9 min read

 A good link-building strategy can drive quality traffic to your site because a backlink from an authoritative site is like a vote of confidence to your website.
 Due to its numerous benefits to your business, many try to manipulate their way by using unethical linking practices commonly known as black hat SEO.

 Truth be told, black hat SEO techniques can get your site banned from search engines because they violate search engine guidelines At first, these practices can drive easy and heavy traffic to your pages.
 But for the long term, though, they will actually hurt your chances of being pegged as a credible and authoritative site.

-As a veteran link building company in the Philippines, here are 20 organic ways you can improve your site’s ranking without using any tricks:
+As a veteran SEO company in the Philippines, link building is a skill we’ve honed and mastered over the years, and so offer for you 20 organic ways you can improve your site’s ranking without using any tricks: